Mark Thomas Emery

 Norton Rose Fulbright US LLP

 Related services and key industries

 Partner Mark Emery practices in the appellate practice group.
 Mark has prepared briefs or other papers in 20 different cases in the US Supreme Court, and has briefed and argued cases in numerous other federal and state appellate courts.
 He also has experience in a variety of trial litigation settings as the "appeal" lawyer, or in preparation of legal strategy.

 Prior to practicing law, Mark was an instructor and teaching fellow in political philosophy and constitutional law at Yale University and The University of Texas.

 BA, Michigan State University (James Madison College), 1992

 In college, Mark was elected to Phi Beta Kappa.
-He wrote a doctoral dissertation on the political thought of French philosopher and religious writer Simone Weil.
+He wrote a doctoral dissertation at Yale on the political thought of French philosopher and religious writer Simone Weil.

 Mark was licensed to practice in Texas in 2005 and the District of Columbia in 2009.
-He is also admitted to practice in the Supreme Court of the United States, the United States Courts of Appeals for the First, Ninth, Tenth and Eleventh Circuits, the D.C.
+He is also admitted to practice in the Supreme Court of the United States, the United States Courts of Appeals for the First, Second, Fifth, Ninth, Tenth and Eleventh Circuits, the D.C.
 Circuit, the Federal Circuit, and the United States District Court for the Western District of Texas and the United States District Court for the District of Colorado.